MicrosoftDocs/PowerShell-Docs/contributing/1-GET-STARTED.md

 ## Providing feedback on PowerShell documentation

-You can point out errors, suggest changes, or request new topics by [creating an issue][new-issue] on the [PowerShell-Docs repository issues page][doc-issues].
+Point out errors, suggest changes, or request new topics by [creating an issue][new-issue] on the [PowerShell-Docs repository issues page][doc-issues].

 Issues are reviewed regularly by members of the PowerShell documentation team.